Spuriosity1/CheckerboardMC/README.md

 > A high performance classical Monte Carlo engine written in pure HolyC.

-This is a ground-up implementation of Metropois Monte Carlo on the Checkerboard lattice.
+This is a ground-up implementation of Metropois Monte Carlo on the Checkerboard lattice, using pure pointer arithmetic for greater speed and a custom RNG library including some hand-written x86_64 assembly.

 # Installing

 First, install a compliant HolyC compiler somewhere in PATH -- get it here: https://holyc-lang.com/intall.

 ```bash
 git clone https://github.com/Spuriosity1/CheckerboardMC && cd CheckerboardMC